2022 Dallas Cowboys season: Week 1: vs. Tampa Bay Buccaneers

 Despite a strong defensive effort, the Cowboys could not keep pace against Tom Brady and the Tampa Bay Buccaneers, and failed to find the end zone in their season opener.
 The 19–3 loss dropped Dallas to 0–1 on the season and 0–7 all time against Brady-led teams.
 The three points were also the Cowboys' lowest total for a season opener since the infamous 1989 season, when they were shut out by the New Orleans Saints.
 Worsening matters further, quarterback Dak Prescott injured his right hand late in the fourth quarter, which was revealed after the game to be a thumb fracture.
 Cowboys owner Jerry Jones announced immediately after the game that Prescott would undergo surgery the following day, sidelining him for several weeks.
 Backup quarterback Cooper Rush was announced as the starter for Dallas in Prescott's absence.

 Week 2: vs. Cincinnati Bengals

 The Cowboys hosted the Bengals hoping to avoid their first 0–2 start since 2010.
-The Cowboys entered the game as 7-point underdogs without Dak Prescott.
 The Cowboys led 17–3 at halftime, though they allowed the Bengals to tie the game at 17.
 The Cowboys defense gave Joe Burrow and the Bengals a hard time throughout the game, as Micah Parsons registered multiple sacks on Joe Burrow.
 In the final minutes of the game, the Cowboys forced the Bengals to punt, and drove the ball to field goal range.
 In the fading seconds, Brett Maher kicked a game winning field goal to help the Cowboys stave off the Bengals comeback to improve to 1–1.